Embed This Data

 - 2.8% 5-year compound annual growth

 - FDI Inflow:

-The three-island Union of the Comoros has endured more than 20 coups since independence in 1975.
-Under a 2001 constitution granting each island increased autonomy, the presidency rotates among the three islands every four years.
-The transfer of power to President Ikililou Dhoinine in 2011 was peaceful.
-Although Comoros is a leading producer of ylang-ylang, cloves, and vanilla, its narrow export base leaves it vulnerable to external shocks.
-It also has poor transportation links.
-Comoros remains heavily dependent on foreign aid and remittances.
-In 2012, the International Monetary Fund and the World Bank provided $176 million in debt relief to Comoros.
+The three-island Union of the Comoros has experienced more than 20 coup attempts since independence in 1975, most recently in 2013.
+A 2001 constitution granted each island increased autonomy and stipulated that the presidency would rotate among the three islands.
+A 2009 referendum extended presidents’ terms from four to five years and increased the central government’s authority at the expense of local governments.
+The transfer of power to President Ikililou Dhoinine in 2011 was peaceful, and the next presidential election is scheduled for 2016.
+Although Comoros is a leading producer of ylang-ylang, cloves, and vanilla, its narrow export base and closed economy leave it vulnerable to external shocks.
+It also has poor transportation infrastructure.
+Comoros is heavily dependent on foreign aid and remittances.

-Although President Dhoinine is pursuing governance reforms, corruption remains a serious problem at all levels of the government, judiciary, and civil service, as well as among the police and security forces.
-The judicial system, based on both Sharia (Islamic) law and the French legal code, is relatively weak and subject to influence by the executive branch and other elites.
+Corruption is reported at all levels of government, including the judiciary, the civil service, and the police and security forces, and is driven in part by internal political disputes and competition over resources by the three island administrations.
+The judicial system, based on both sharia (Islamic) law and the French legal code, is relatively weak and subject to influence by the executive branch and other elites.

-The top individual income tax rate is 30 percent, and the top corporate tax rate is 50 percent.
+The top personal income tax rate is 30 percent, and the top corporate tax rate is 50 percent.
 Other taxes include a value-added tax and an insurance tax.
-The overall tax burden is 12.3 percent of GDP.
-Government expenditures equal 26.6 percent of the domestic economy.
-Public debt has fallen to 19 percent of the domestic economy as debt forgiveness continues under the Highly Indebted Poor Country initiative.
+The overall tax burden equals 12.1 percent of total domestic income.
+Government spending amounts to 25.2 percent of total domestic output.
+Government finance has been under pressure due to the growth in public-sector wages and salaries and the cost of legislative elections.